 So being really cool in the levels 4 and 3, and launching fancy smartwatch apps: I have seen it, and I don’t need more of that.
 Improve your core.
 Your products and true brand experience.

 I do know that today, wearable tech might still be in the early stages.
 However, I strongly believe that the use of relevant wearable technologies can help brands to facilitate consumers with a more seamless travel experience.

 So my sixth sense tells me that wearable technology will play an even more important role in the future of the airline, airport, travel, leisure and mobility industries.

 And of course across many other industries too.
 Should I mention fashion, fitness, health, medical and sports?

-So for now wearable might seem a trick to hype and create buzz.
-Coming few years that will rapidly transform to smart branded utilities and services that will really help travelers.
+So, for now, wearable might seem a trick to hype and create buzz.
+Coming few years that will rapidly transform into smart branded utilities and services that will really help travelers.